 In the most security inspiring tone I could muster came the words, “It’s OK.
 Just six more inches and I will be able to grab your feet.
 Trust me.”

-In that moment, a young boy instinctively knew something which has formally eluded many.
+In that moment, a young boy instinctively experienced something which has formally eluded many.
 How we trust is situationally specific.
-Declaring faith is necessary does not inform us how to trust.

-Everyone who preaches the gospel must tell the listener how to respond to Jesus in order to believe in him.
-How we are to rely upon Jesus is not determined by the word faith, but through looking at the gospel and the contextual framework supporting it, namely covenant.
-Neither a letter nor an historical example in the New Testament suggests that we are to trust in Jesus by inviting him into our hearts through saying a sinner’s prayer.
+Different preachers might proclaim different ways for trusting in Jesus.
+Yet because of faith’s nature, everyone must instruct their listeners how to respond to Jesus in order to have faith in Christ.
+Some might instruct to say a prayer or invite him into one’s heart.
+Others might teach to be baptized.
+What we discover is that how we are to rely upon Jesus is not determined by the word faith, but by examining the gospel and its context, namely covenant.
+Neither a letter nor an historical example in the New Testament suggests we trust in Jesus by inviting him into our hearts through saying a sinner’s prayer.

-What we do repeatedly find are examples and teachings clearly indicating faith in Jesus starts with baptism and that baptism is the point at which the promises of the new covenant are bestowed.
+What we do repeatedly find are examples and teachings clearly indicating faith in Jesus starts with baptism.
+Furthermore, baptism is the point at which the promises of the new covenant are bestowed.

 (This article is the last article in a three part series.)